jclo/jmaps/README.md

 This method extracts a `FeatureCollection` from `Natural Earth`'s database and returns a Javascript GeoJSON object.
 A `FeatureCollection` is a set of `Feature`.

-### transform(GeoJSON, options)
+### transform(options)

 This methods converts the longitude and latitude coordinates of the GeoJSON object to x, y plane coordinates.
 It returns the transformed Javascript GeoJSON object.

-This method needs the GeoJSON object as the first argument.
+This methods extracts a collection from the loaded database, converts it and returns the converted GeoJSON object.

 The `options` argument is optional.
 If nothing is provided, the default options are:

 ```
 { scale: 1, projection: none, mirror: 'none' }